teorth/equational_theories/home_page/index.md

 - [dashboard](https://teorth.github.io/equational_theories/dashboard/)

 Current visualizations, updated automatically:
-- An experimental tool for exploring the graph of equation implications is available [here](https://nicholas.carlini.com/tmp/view.html).
-It will be more fully integrated into the project in the near future.
+- A tool for exploring the graph of equation implications is available [here](https://teorth.github.io/equational_theories/implications).

 For guidelines on how to contribute, see the [CONTRIBUTING.md](CONTRIBUTING.md) file.